vsbuffalo/stanhl/README.md

 ## Markdown support

-I haven't test Markdown support (swamped for the next few weeks), but `stanhl_html()` should work.
+I haven't extensively tested Markdown support (swamped for the next few weeks), but `stanhl_html()` should work as a replacement for `stanhl_latex()`.
 If it doesn't, feel free to submit a pull request.